Barbie’s Birthday tour

 The site of the former Texas School Book Depository has served a variety of purposes throughout the years.
 Originally owned by John Neely Bryan, the founder of Dallas, the site became a wagon shop operated by French immigrant Maxime Guillot during the 1880s.
 In 1894, Phil L. Mitchell, President and Director of Rock Island Plow Company of Illinois purchased the land and built an office building for the company’s Texas division.
 This structure burned down in 1901.
 It was rebuilt that same year.
 In 1937, the Carraway Byrd Corporation bought the property and leased it to a number of businesses, including the Texas School Book Depository.

-On November 22, 1963, President John F. Kennedy was assassinated from a window facing Dealey Plaza on the sixth floor of this building, which was the Texas School Book Depository at the time.
+On November 22, 1963, President John F. Kennedy was assassinated from a window facing the Dealey Plaza on the sixth floor of this building, which was the Texas School Book Depository at the time.
 Lee Harvey Oswald, an employee at the depository, was charged with the crime.
 The Sixth Floor Museum commemorates this tragic and one of the most consequential events in American history.
 The museum features films, artifacts, and photographs related to Kennedy's life and legacy.
 In all, the museum houses 45,000 of these items.
 Topics covered include the history and culture of the 1960s and the local and global aftermath of his death.
-The building itself was constructed in 1901
+The building itself was constructed in 1898, but after a fire, it was reconstructed and erected in 1901.

 Dealey Plaza is a nice but smaller public park located in the West End section of downtown Dallas Texas.
 Dealey Plaza has a spot in America’s history for a few reasons, but mainly its connection to an American President.
 President John Fitzgerald Kennedy was assassinated in his motorcade while campaigning in Texas on Main Street at Dealey Plaza.
 Ever since the assassination of John F. Kennedy, Dealey Plaza has been put on the map as a darker spot of American history.